STEVE INSKEEP, HOST:

 CORBEN: Thank you.

 GREENE: Billy Corben is the director of the documentary, "Cocaine Cowboys."
 And he was talking to us about the life and death of Griselda Blanco.
 He joined us from member station WLRN in Miami.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.